MarkSchu/development-blog-gatsby/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

 👋 Hey, my name is Mark Schumaker.
-I'm a full stack developer living in Austin, TX.
+I'm a frontend developer living in Austin, TX.

 Most of the code I write these days is in JavaScript.

+I'm currently working on a blog called [Understand Hard Things](https://understandhardthings.com) in which I learn and explain tricky topics.

 Here are some of the tools that I use:

 * [React](https://reactjs.org/)
 * [Redux](https://redux.js.org/)